Pyp777/ejb-demo/README.md

 # ejb-demo
-Some ejb test for openshift/wildfly
+Some ejb tests for openshift/wildfly